liupei991227/Engineering_of_ML_systems_2024/pre-materials/docs/qemu_option.md

 ---

-If you have sudo rights, you can follow the following
+If you have sudo rights, you can follow the following instructions.

 ## Prepare local host